microsoft/gov-apptemplates/federal/process-and-tasking/readme.md

-# Process and Tasking Module
+# Process and Tasking Utility Module

 The **Process and Tasking** module provides a reusable framework for managing repeatable business processes, tasks, and automations across your applications.
 Built on the [Government Data Models](https://github.com/microsoft/gov-datamodels), this module centralizes process configurations so they can be applied consistently to any record type in your system.